pinterest/PINFuture/README.md

 ```

 ### Transformations
-In order to achieve type safety for an operation like `map` that converts from one type of value to another type, we have to jump through some hoops because of Objective C's rudimentary support for generics.  `map` and `flatMap` are class methods on the class `PINFutureMap`.
+In order to achieve type safety for an operation like `map` that converts from one type of value to another type, we have to jump through some hoops because of Objective-C's rudimentary support for generics.  `map` and `flatMap` are class methods on the class `PINFutureMap`.
 The `PINFutureMap` class has two type parameters: `FromType` and `ToType`.

 #### Error handling with transformations
 - `map` and `flatMap` only preform a transformation is the source Future is *fulfilled*.
 If the source Future is *rejected*, then the original error is simply passed through to the return value.